 Among other things, the Audit Committee is responsible for drawing up the accounts, and for valuations, provisions, risk management policies, management letters and the internal audit program, as well as reviewing the results of audits and making recommendations to the Supervisory Board, in cooperation with the auditors and Corporate Internal Audit.
 The audit committee has one financial expert.

 Tumpel-Gugerell (Chairwoman), Stadler (Deputy Chairwoman), Al Kuwaiti (Deputy Chairwoman), Garrett, Stajic, Doboczky, Bunderla, Schorna, Auer

 Portfolio and Project Committee:

 This committee discusses major projects with the Executive Board and approves individual cases after explicit authorization rendered by the Supervisory Board.

-Rose (Chairman), Catasta (Deputy Chairwoman), Al Mazrouei (Deputy Chairman), Al Kuwaiti, Doboczky, Garrett, Auer, Bunderla, Schachenhofer
+Renard (Chairman), Stajic (Deputy Chairman), Al Mazrouei (Deputy Chairman), Al Kuwaiti, Doboczky, Rose, Auer, Bunderla, Schachenhofer

 Sustainability and Transformation Committee:

 The purpose of the Sustainability and Transformation Committee is to support the company's Supervisory Board in reviewing and monitoring OMV's strategy with regard to sustainability, ESG related standards and performance as well as processes and specifically performance in HSSE (health, safety, security, the environment) and, in particular, climate change.
 Furthermore, the Committee serves to support and oversee the transformation process towards a more sustainable business model, including the cultural integration of strategically significant acquisitions.